 Offerings to St. Michael

-I followed the ritual as I have it written.
+I followed the ritual as I have it written – except for only using one candle and no water.
 I put on a gold Michael medallion that has become standard for me whenever I work with him, and the blinds were already opened to let the sunlight into the room.
 I lit the candle and the censor with the proper Solomonic exorcisms, and consecrated the offering with holy water and incense.
 I performed the invocations (burning even more incense), then called everyone in the house to come and share Michael’s feast.
 We each took a bite of most everything on the altar (a couple of us even bit into the haveneros to impress Michael) and sipped the wine and milk.

 We will leave the offerings on the altar for at least six days – or until we see visible signs that Michael is well done with his meal.
 Then, as before, we will take the remains to a local river and cast them into the running water.